 On average, most people work through the course around 6-8 weeks part time.

 Keep reading for a breakdown of the components for the course.

 How much is the Divemaster Course and what’s included?

 The Divemaster Course is $899 and includes all materials, Tuition, Rental Cylinders and/or Air Fills for the duration of the course.

 What do I need for the Divemaster Course?

 The Divemaster Course comprises of a number of key components that you will complete under the guidance of our highly- experienced Instructors.
 The order in which you complete these will vary depending on your schedule, availability and our course bookings.

-You will complete four (water skill) exercises designed to develop and assess your stamina in the water.
+You will complete several (water skill) exercises designed to develop and assess your stamina in the water.